Second Great Migration (African American)

 In the context of the 20th-century history of the United States, the Second Great Migration was the migration of more than 5 million African Americans from the South to the Northeast, Midwest and West.
 It began in 1940, through World War II, and lasted until 1970.
 It was much larger and of a different character than the first Great Migration (1916–1940), where the migrants were mainly rural farmers from the South and only came to the Northeast and Midwest.

 In the Second Great Migration, not only the Northeast and Midwest continued to be the destination of more than 5 million African Americans, but also the West as well, where cities like Los Angeles, Oakland, Phoenix, Portland, and Seattle offered skilled jobs in the defense industry.
 Most of these migrants were already urban laborers who came from the cities of the South.
 In addition, African Americans were still treated with discrimination in parts of the country, and many sought to escape this.

+Before the arrival of Black Southerners, the Black community in Los Angeles and California was mainly rooted in a complex Black identity with Afro-Mexicans of mixed Spanish, indigenous and African ancestry.
+By 1821, Mexico had abolished slavery as part of the Atlantic slave trade, and thus, these Afro-Mexicans were allowed to assimilate earlier into a society that later had become the United States following the Mexican–American War.